stephmarie17/docs-shared/dbx/compatibility-table-legend.rst

    * - ✓
      - All features are supported.

    * - ⊛
-     - The Driver version will work with the MongoDB version, but not all new MongoDB features are supported.
+     - The driver version will work with the MongoDB version, but not all new MongoDB features are supported.

+   * - X
+     - The driver version will not work with the MongoDB version.
+Attempting to connect to the MongoDB version will result in errors.

    * - No mark
-     - The Driver version is not tested with the MongoDB version.
+     - The driver version is not tested with the MongoDB version.